-he been near and dear to the Irishmen of caused a great activity in the Woollen tually he assisted to rally the feelings of ed supply of goods from the manufactories Court House, which we have no hesitation now well ascertained, that we shall manufacture at home the present year, as many flannels as will be required for the consumption of the country, which we do not doubt will be sold at lower rates than they have been before.
+The Tariff .- We have been favoured by a merchant of this place with the following extract of a letter from an eminent house in Philadelphia, which describes the effects the Tariff has had on the price of caused a great activity in the Woollen of our own country, has mainly tended to operate in future to keep them low.
+It is facture at home the present year, as many sumption of the country, which we do not doubt will be sold at lower rates than they have been before.
 This also appears to be likely to be the case with middle and low priced Broad Cloths.
-Sattinetts are now manufactured in a style of great perfection, and are still, we believe, deservedly in great favor, in all parts of our country.
-We know of no woollen fabric which com bines so many valuable properties, as a near and profitable article of dress.
+Sattinetts are now manufactured in a s-vie of great perfection, and are still we brieve, deservedly in great fivor, in all parts of our country We know of no woollen fabric which combines so many valuable properties, as a neat and profitable article of dress.